 There are several factors that go into choosing an affiliate network and those factors can shift depending on the marketer’s goals.
 However, the four primary factors that go into every marketer’s decision are distribution, technology, compliance, and payment.
 Read more about these factors and the questions you need to be asking here!

-Perform[cb] has been recognized as the #1 CPA Network Worldwide for 4 consecutive years.
+Perform[cb] has been recognized as the #1 CPA Network Worldwide since 2015.

 Look for a network that has longevity and good reviews from both advertisers and affiliates.